MChaus/jooble_test_task/README.md

   2) Second group contains statistics that need only one row for evaluation.
 Such statistic is ```max_index```.
      For calculation of these statistics I created abstract class ```LocalStatistic```.
 Each subclass implements some statistic that should be calculated.
 In our case - ```max_index```, ```max_abs_mean_diff```, ```z_score```.
-     These classes receive datafrabe, calculate statistic for each row and add a column with this statistic to the dataframe.
+     These classes receive dataframe, calculate statistic for each row and add a column with this statistic to the dataframe.

  I took into consideration all the factors mentioned in the task:
  1) __The ability to add new features in the future.__ My classes work with different features with different dimensions.